Multi-capable Iceman: CES Airman serves as Korean interpreter

 |0

-This work, Multi-capable Iceman: CES Airman serves as Korean interpreter [Image 4 of 4], by A1C Jose Miguel Tamondong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Multi-capable Iceman: CES Airman serves as Korean interpreter, by A1C Jose Miguel Tamondong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT